janwilmans/proposals/pXXXXR0_guarded_objects.md

 # Abstract

 In multithreaded programming locking mechanisms are used to prevent concurrent access to data.
-Common practice to create a locking mechansim, lets say an std::mutex along side the data it is protecting.
+Common practice is to create a locking mechansim, lets say an std::mutex along side the data it is protecting.
-However, the relationship is only implied and expressed in code only by 'doing it right' in all places.
-This proposal intents to provide a way to clearly express this relationship are make it impossible to access data without locking its associated guarding mechanism.
+However, the relationship is only implied and expressed in code only by naming variables and/or 'doing it right' in all places.
+This proposal intents to provide a way to clearly express the relationship and make it impossible to access the data without locking its associated guarding mechanism.

 # Revision History